aherve/typescript-express-docker/Readme.md

 Typescript [now support async/await](https://blogs.msdn.microsoft.com/typescript/2015/11/03/what-about-asyncawait/) and this build let you take advantage of it.
 See `/api/views` for two implementations of a simple mongoose request.
 One uses await, whereas the other uses promises.

 In both cases the code is easy to read, and takes advantage of typescript validations.

+## TODO/ coming soon
+ - Implementation of unit-tests
+ - automated build of a production-ready docker